FCS-analysis/multipletau/tests/README.md

 ### Test Scripts

-This will run all tests:
+Execute all tests using `setup.py` in the parent directory:

-    python runtests.py
+    python setup.py test

 ### Running single tests